SpeakUP Academy

 In a phrase

-• ringringsideThe journalist had a ringside seat at the championship bout.
+• ringringsideHe had a ringside seat for the boxing match.

 Common mistakes